 We will also visit interesting places like the cold baths Ribbersborg Kallbadhus in Malmö, Foteviken Open-air Viking Museum, the silver mine Silvergruva in Sala or the animal park Orsa Grönklitt – a sport resort – in Dalarna county.
 Beyond exploring new places in the big cities we will also visit Unesco places in Sweden like the copper mining area in Falun, Stora Alvaret in Öland or Drottningholm Castle and the viking island of Birka in Stockholm as well as relatively new icons like IKEA Museum or the megalithic monument Ales Stenar in Scania.
 In Stockholm and Gothenburg we will try to pay a well deserved visit to each archipelago which tourists tend to forget although they really are a must-see.

 If you are planning to fly & drive in Sweden I have already written some articles (which I haven’t had time to rewrite in English but check with Google Translator in the meantime) Copenhagen to Stockholm By Car Through Småland* or Copenhagen to Stockholm by Car Through Kalmar and The Island of Öland*.
-There is also this Scania by Car or Gothenburg and The West Coast of Sweden By Car*.
+There is also this South of Malmö, Scania by Car or Gothenburg and The West Coast of Sweden By Car*.
 Or if you need help preparing your own fly & drive route in Sweden drop me a line and I will try to help you.

 * Currently these articles are available in English by Google Translate